vsrinivas/fuchsia/peridot/docs/modular/guide/config.md

 the required configurations for `basemgr` and `sessionmgr` as detailed below.
 The configuration file should be packaged via the build rule `modular_config`, which will validate your file against a schema.
-You must then include the modular_config() target in the product's monolith packages.
+You must then include the modular_config() target in the product's base packages.

 ## Example